datacabinet/datacabinet.github.io/Readme.md

 Go to **Formgrader** > Click **Generate** > Click **Release**

-After releasing, students can work on the assignment and submit(explained in student users section)
+After releasing, instructors will have to create a student version of the assignment(explained in the next section: Create student version)

 **Collect & Grade assignment:**